-23.1.1.3.
+19.1.1.3.
 Portability

 Because PL/pgSQL functions run inside PostgreSQL, these functions will run on any platform where PostgreSQL runs.
-Thus you can reuse code and have less development costs.
+Thus you can reuse code and reduce development costs.

-23.1.2.
+19.1.2.
 Developing in PL/pgSQL

 Developing in PL/pgSQL is pretty straight forward, especially if you have developed in other database procedural languages, such as Oracle's PL/SQL.
 Two good ways of developing in PL/pgSQL are: